 A good diploma program will also prepare you for recognized IT security certifications.
 That way, you can be ready to hit the ground running shortly after graduation.

 EXPLORE THE CYBERSECURITY PROGRAM AT HERZING COLLEGE

 Ready to learn more about short, focused training that can help you become an ethical hacker?

-Check out the accelerated Cybersecurity diploma program at Herzing College (Toronto and Ottawa campuses).
+Check out the accelerated cybersecurity diploma program at Herzing College.
+It's available online.

 The program takes just 12 months from start to finish and includes comprehensive training in ethical hacking tactics.
 It also prepares students for four different certifications that employers value, including the Certified Information Systems Security Professional (CISSP).